Flames tear through assisted-living facility in Massachusetts, killing 9 and trapping residents

 Firefighters responded to the Gabriel House facility in Fall River, about 50 miles south of Boston, at about 9:50 p.m.
 Sunday and were met with heavy smoke and flames at the front of the building.
 The cause was under investigation, authorities said.

 Lorraine Ferrara, one of about 70 residents at the facility, awoke to a neighbor pounding on her door.
-She tried to make her way through the smoke in the hallway but turned back.
+She tried to make her way through the smoke in the hallway but retreated to her room as the sprinkler system shot hot water onto her back.

 A firefighter broke the window and carried her down the ladder, she said.